The Price of Freedom

 Neither Here Nor There is another inspirational travel piece.
 Bill's "Eurotrip" prompted me to google an image of every place in the book so I could get a better feel for his adventure.
 I am planning on spending my Mid-Tour (R&R) Leave in Europe and rest assured, I will be following the path of Bill Bryson.

-is probably the hardest Bryson book to get through.
+The Mother Tongue is probably the hardest Bryson book to get through.
 This could be for two possible reasons: One, that any book on the derivation of all languages couldn't possibly be entertaining or Two, I was sitting in a tent out in the field and it was 14 degrees outside and hailing.
 Nonetheless, it was a very rewarding read that finally pushed me into signing up for an online Latin class!

 Reaper 16, 19:33